thegooddocsproject/request-for-comment/template-roles-and-resources.md

 - Help connect writers to resources or subject matter experts that can provide feedback on their template drafts.
 - Provide assistance to contributors working on templates in their group, especially when they are blocked.
 - Coordinate and communicate regularly with the templates coordinator.
-- Work with the templates coordinator to ensure each template receives at least three community reviews on their draft when a template is in the workshop phase.
+- Work with the templates coordinator to ensure each template receives at least three community reviews on their draft when a template is in the community feedback phase.
-- Notify the templates coordinator and make recommendations about when a template is ready to move from the workshop phase to the pull request phase.
+- Notify the templates coordinator and make recommendations about when a template is ready to move from the community feedback phase to the pull request phase.

 ### Eligibility

 To become a template mentor:
 - You should be a member in good standing in the Good Docs Project community, as defined in our [Code of Conduct](https://thegooddocsproject.dev/code-of-conduct/).
 - You should be an experienced technical writer with good communication and collaboration skills.